 The power of storytelling, in any form, is indisputable.

 I believe that local businesses create meaningful employment and community engagement.

-The site is truly a labour of love.
+This website, and the podcast, are truly a labour of love.

 My family and I live in London, Ontario.

 Thanks to everyone who has submitted reviews, blog posts and Facebook comments to this website.
 With over 2 million page views, you continue to make Stratford Festival Reviews a great place to spend some time.

 Please use the contact form below to get in touch.